1000camels/audio-envelope/README.txt

 * Sorted out issues with JS not properly finding title and description
 * Added Gutenberg block to improve accuracy of defining multiple audio envelopes in a post
 * Improved settings, so you can activate or deactivate player side-wide or on individual posts

+= 1.0.6 =
+* Improved options, including putting them into one options field
+* Fixed bug with scrolling to active track
+* Upgrade babel + lodash to deal with security issue